Yaxe Magdalena: Geography

-Flora and fauna are increasingly scarce due to the depredations of the settlers.
+Flora and fauna

 In the hills there are some rabbits, opossums and skunks, and occasional coyotes.

 There are several species of wild birds including pigeons, hawks, mockingbirds and hummingbird.
 It is common to find rattlesnakes, coral snakes and some iguanas in the lower parts.

+Demography

 As of 2005, the municipality had 502 households with a total population of 2,442 of whom seven spoke an indigenous language.

 The population is declining due to migration to other parts of the country and the United States of America.

 Houses typically have dirt or cement floors, adobe or red brick walls and sheet metal, tile or concrete slab roofs.